 You can download my complete CV here.

-Recent news:-I will be presenting my paper "Virtue Embodied and Embedded" as part of the Joint Meeting of the Society for Ancient Greek Philosophy and the Society for the Study of Islamic Philosophy and Science at Fordham University-Lincoln Center, on Saturday, Oct.
+-In May 2014, I will be presenting my paper "Contingency and Immortality" as part of a conference on the Philosophy of Mental Time at Nihon University in Tokyo-I presented my paper "Virtue Embodied and Embedded" as part of the Joint Meeting of the Society for Ancient Greek Philosophy and the Society for the Study of Islamic Philosophy and Science at Fordham University-Lincoln Center, on Saturday, Oct.
 12, 2013

--I will be presenting my paper "Rawlsian Congruence and the Legacy of Ancient Political Thought" at the conference "Ancient Ideas in the Contemporary World" at the Instituto Lucio Anneo Seneca, Universidad Carlos III Madrid, November 14-15, 2013
+-I presented my paper "Rawlsian Congruence and the Legacy of Ancient Political Thought" at the conference "Ancient Ideas in the Contemporary World" at the Instituto Lucio Anneo Seneca, Universidad Carlos III Madrid, November 14-15, 2013

 -My article "Platonic Ethical Skepticism" is forthcoming in The International Journal for the Study of Skepticism